 (a) There shall be the following administrative departments: a Department of Finance, a Human Resources Department, a Department of Development, a Treasury Department, a Police Department, a Fire Department, a Public Works Department, a Department of Parks and Recreation, a Department of Inspections and Permits, a Department of Health and Social Services, a Department of Youth Services, a Department of Information Technology and a Department of Libraries.
-Such departments shall, except as otherwise provided in this Charter, have the powers and duties prescribed by law and by ordinance or by resolution of said Council.
+Such departments shall, except as otherwise provided in this Charter, have the powers and duties prescribed by law and by ordinance or by resolution of said Town Council.

 (b) Subject to Connecticut General Statutes, the Mayor shall have the authority (i) to appoint one individual to serve as the Director of one or more administrative Departments; and (ii) realign responsibilities between, merge, or rename administrative departments.
 Such appointments shall be communicated to the Town Council.
-Any realignments, mergers, or renaming of departments shall be approved by the Town Council.
+Any realignment, merger, or renaming of department shall be subject to approval by the Town Council.